Callistadem/COMP550-project/README.md

+## Description
+This project was created as our COMP550 (NLP) final project.
+We analyzed bootstrapping with Yarowsky's algorithm for binary sentiment analysis in reviews.
+Contributors: Callista Dembegiotis, Tal Sharoni, Sehr Moosabhoy

 ## Datasets
 The datasets are not included in the code files, but here is some information on how to get them in order to reproduce our code.